anshumanbh/spicesandmix/_posts/2018-01-16-shami-kabab.md

     6. Once cooled down, blend the minced lamb mixture in a food processor to a fine paste.
     7. In a large mixing bowl, add blended mixture with shredded lamb, eggs, yogurt, garam masala, mint cilantro paste, salt and mix properly.
 Eggs will act as a binding agent and yogurt will give a nice colour while frying.
     8. Make a small patty and shallow fry it in a pan to check seasonings.
     9. Now make medium size patties from the mixture.
 Make sure the patties are not too thick or too thin.
-Refrigerate for 30 minutes.
     10. In a pan heat oil, enough for shallow frying the kababs.
 Fry kababs on medium-low flame until golden brown, 2-3 minutes on each side.
     11. Serve hot with mint chutney.
 ---